 Luther College has become one of the best nursing programs and schools in Iowa, especially for students who want a well-rounded education.
 Nursing programs combine liberal arts with hands-on training.
 The hands-on experience starts right away, so students don’t have to wait to learn the practical side of nursing.
 This approach helps students build their confidence from day one.
 Students learn how to care for different populations, including both urban and rural populations.
 The simulation lab introduces students to specific medical scenarios.

-Luther College is a private school in Decorah provides a deep, multi-level education.
+Luther College is a private school in Decorah that provides a deep, multi-level education.
 It offers small class sizes, so learners can get to know their peers.
 Students achieve proven success after graduation.
 Alumni from Luther’s nursing program have gone on to work in several prestigious locations.
 Luther College has a lot of resources to offer for learners.
 The nursing department, in particular, has high-tech facilities.
 Plus, students get a lot of personalized attention as they learn.
 Luther College graduates had a 97% pass rate for the nursing licensure exams in 2021.

 3. Coe College